manojks5540/nodeapp-count-visits/README.md

 ## Introduction.

-This is simple nodejs applicaton which counts the number of visits to the page and stores the same in redis-server and nginx is used as reverse proxy to access on port 80.
+This is a simple nodejs applicaton which counts the number of visits to the page and stores the count in local redis-server and nginx is used as reverse proxy to access application.

 ## Prerequisites.